CarlssonOscar/uma-vintage/TEST.md

 * Checkout, bought products are removed from site, works.
 * Checkout success, order info shown, works.
 * Checkout success, if "Back to Store" button pressed the user is taken back to products page, works.
+* Checkout success, the customer receives a order confirmation email, works.

 * User Profile, can be created, works.
 * User Profile, receive confirmation mail (tested via authors mail) and link that finalizes the profile, works.